senochow/distributed_representation/word2vec/README.md

 * trained words caculate error, subsample words is included
 * vector index and word index in vocab is not equal
 * create huffman tree: create n-1 non-leaf nodes
-* know which word to update at each step: update input words vector not iteself
+* know which word to update at each step: update input words vector not itself
 * Key points: upadte rule for hs and negtive sample
 * adagrad: sum history grads +=